udbhav1/01-whale-alert/README.md

 ## Notes

+The bot account was flagged on 5/5/22 for "automated activity" so I had to do some captchas and verify phone number again.
+I was using a threshold of \$10,000 and tweeting several times an hour, so with a higher threshold it should be fine.

 Getting Elevated Twitter access was instant for me so I did that to simplify Twitter integration, but it's possible to do it on Essential access.

 On my machine, each loop iteration takes roughly 3-4s with a 2s sleep interval, so it should be processing every fill with no problems.